Reading time: 11 minutes

 How did we get here?

-By June 2020, Australians had more than $2.7 trillion invested in super, making Australia the fourth largest holder of pension assets in the world.
+By December 2023, Australians had $3.7 trillion invested in super, making Australia the fifth largest holder of pension assets in the world.
 What was once a privilege restricted to managers, professionals and public servants now enjoys near universal coverage among employees, though coverage still lags for women and the self-employed.

 Younger Australians will also have the benefit of higher employer contributions from the start of their working lives.
-The SG, originally set at 3%, rose to 9% in July 2002 and 9.5% in July 2014.
-The rate is due to increase by 0.5% a year from July 2021 until it reaches 12% in 2025/26.
+The SG, originally set at 3%, rose to 9% in July 2002, 9.5% in July 2014, 10% in July 2021 and 0.5% each financial year since then.
+The rate will reach its final legislated rate of 12% in 2025–26.

 This has done two things.
 For many people, super is their largest financial asset outside the family home, which ought to be a compelling reason to take more interest in it.
-The average account balance was $332,700 for men in 2017/18, and $245,100 for women, even though this age group has not enjoyed the benefit of compulsory super for their entire working life.
+The average account balance at retirement (age 60–64) was $402,838 for men in June 2021, and $318,203 for women, even though this age group has not enjoyed the benefit of compulsory super for their entire working life.

 At the national level, it has created a pot of gold that attracts powerful vested interests and a temptation for successive federal governments to tinker with the rules.